ashcaz/learning-journal/HTML-notes.md

 ## Chapter 1 Structure

 **HTML (Hyper Text Markup Language)**
-- HTML describesprovides structure to web pages using code/tags
+- HTML provides structure to web pages using code/tags
 - tags act like containers.
-They tell you something about the information that lies between thier opening and closing tags
+They tell you something about the information that lies between the opening and closing tags
-- tags plus content inbetween them = element
+- tags plus content in between them = element

 **Common Tags**

-- body: conists of everything in the main browser window
+- body: consists of everything in the main browser window
 - p: paragraph
 - h1:  Header tags go from 1-6 denoting headings and sub-headings
 - head: before the body element contains information about the page but usually isnt seen on the page